Nitroxity/pokecrystal-run/README.md

 # Pokémon Crystal Run Hack
 Amateur attempt at making a hack for a run button in Crystal.
+It works but hasn't been fully tested.
+NOTES: These are the bytes added to the code (in engine/overworld/player_movement.asm): F0 A8 EE FF CB 4F C8.
+Use to search for the change in each ROM!

 # OG Description:
 # Pokémon Crystal [![Build Status][ci-badge]][ci]